Skip to main content

 What Is the Legal Risk Analysis for Employers?

-From a risk management perspective, imposing a financial penalty for a spouse’s refusal to provide is a high-risk strategy.
+From a risk management perspective, imposing a financial penalty for a spouse’s refusal to provide health information is a high-risk strategy.
 The primary legal vulnerabilities stem from GINA.
 The statute is unequivocal that an employer may not request, require, or purchase genetic information of an employee.

 An exception allows for the collection of this information as part of a voluntary health service, but GINA’s legislative history and the EEOC’s longstanding interpretation suggest a very narrow view of what constitutes “voluntary.”